Multi-person 3D pose estimation from unlabelled data: Experimental results

+The whole multi-person 3D pose estimation system has been evaluated for both, the CMU Panoptic and the ARP datasets.
+For CMU Panoptic, the following metrics have been used:

-\begin{itemize} \item Recall: percentage of correctly estimated poses in relation to the total number of ground truth poses for a given distance threshold.
-Specifically, for a distance threshold $th$, an estimated pose is considered correct if the mean distance per keypoint to the ground truth is smaller than $th$. \item Precision: percentage of correctly estimated poses in relation to the total number of detected poses for a given distance threshold. \item Average precision (AP): average precision according to the precision-recall curve for a given distance threshold (as computed in \cite{tu2020voxelpose}). \item MPJPE (mean per joint precision): mean distance per keypoint between detected and ground truth poses. \item Time for persons' proposals ($t_{pp}$): mean time required for generating persons' proposals.
-In our approach, this time corresponds to the skeleton matching stage. \item Time for 3D pose estimation ($t_{3Dg})$: mean time required for estimating the 3D poses. \item Time for 3D pose estimation per human($t_{3Di})$: mean time required for estimating the 3D pose of one person. \end{itemize}
+\begin{itemize} \item \textbf{Mean per joint position error} (MPJPE): mean distance (mm) per keypoint between detected and ground truth poses. \item \textbf{Mean average precision} (mAP): mean of average precision over different distance thresholds (from $25$mm to $150$mm, taking steps of $25$mm). \item \textbf{Mean recall} (mR): mean of recall over all the thresholds. \item \textbf{Time for persons' proposals} ($t_{pp}$): mean time required for generating persons' proposals.
+In our approach, this time corresponds to the skeleton matching stage. \item \textbf{Time for 3D pose estimation} ($t_{3Dg})$: mean time required for estimating the 3D poses. \item \textbf{Time for 3D pose estimation per human} ($t_{3Di})$: mean time required for estimating the 3D pose of one person. \end{itemize}